BEST BAGAN PAGODAS & TEMPLES TO VISIT IN MYANMAR

 We hope you enjoyed this very comprehensive guide about the best Bagan pagodas and temples.
 Bagan has a special place in our memories because it’s such a beautiful, magical and unique experience.
 For more Myanmar travel inspiration, head over to these blog posts.

-Best things to do in Mandalay
+Best places to visit in Myanmar

 Balloons over Bagan experience – All the things you need to know